AsleshaReddy/RealTime_Vehicle_Data_Pipeline/README.md

 # 🚗 Real-Time Vehicle Sensor Data Pipeline

 This project simulates real-time vehicle telemetry data and processes it using Apache Kafka, Spark Streaming, and Power BI for analytics and monitoring.
-# 🚗 Real-Time Vehicle Sensor Data Pipeline

-This project simulates real-time vehicle telemetry data and processes it using Apache Kafka, Spark Streaming, and Jupyter Notebook.
-It showcases a full data engineering pipeline that’s dashboard-ready for future integration with Power BI or Tableau.

 ---